Eketāhuna

-Eketāhuna is a small rural village, in the south of the Tararua District and the Manawatū-Whanganui region of New Zealand's North Island.
+Eketāhuna is a small rural town, in the south of the Tararua District and the Manawatū-Whanganui region of New Zealand's North Island.

 The town is located at eastern foot of the Tararua Ranges, 35 kilometres north of Masterton and a similar distance south of Palmerston North.
 It is situated on State Highway 2, on the eastern bank of the Mākākahi River.

 Eketāhuna has become synonymous with stereotypes of remote rural New Zealand towns, with New Zealanders colloquially referring to the town in the same way other English speakers refer to Timbuktu.

 The New Zealand Ministry for Culture and Heritage gives a translation of "land on the sandbank" for Eketāhuna.
 When pronounced in the typical Pākehā way, the name sounds like the Afrikaans sentence "I have a chicken" (Ek het 'n hoender), making it amusing to immigrant Afrikaans-speaking South Africans in New Zealand.

 Geography

 The corresponding Statistics New Zealand statistical area covers an area of 892.66 km².

 The Pukaha / Mount Bruce National Wildlife Centre is located to the south of the town.